learn-co-curriculum/dsc-categorical-variables-regression/README.md

-If you take a close look at the dataframe above, you'll see that there is no longer enough information to predict any of the columns so the multicollinearity has been eliminated.
+If you take a close look at the DataFrame above, you'll see that there is no longer enough information to predict any of the columns so the multicollinearity has been eliminated.

 You'll soon see that dropping the first variable affects the interpretation of regression coefficients.
 The dropped category becomes what is known as the **reference category**.
 The regression coefficients that result from fitting the remaining variables represent the change *relative* to the reference.